An architectural delight…

-A list of some of the country’s most remarkable designs
+A list of some of Qatar’s most remarkable designs

-Listing some of the country’s most remarkable designs
+A list of some of Qatar’s most remarkable designs

 Qatar continues to gain recognition for its architecture across the world.
 The designs are reflective of local cultures but incorporate a modern vision, making each building unique to the country.
 Here are some of the most notable architecture designs to check out when in Qatar.